Sireat/OneTech/README.md

-Read me file is necessary for anyone
+Read me file is necessary for anyone and